livejs/ndpixels/README.md

 ### frame

-ndpixels are ndarrays in raster order, such as:
+ndpixels are ndarrays in raster order, with shapes such as:

 ```
 [width, channels]